What's the difference between pharmaceutical and biotechnology?

 Those who choose to work in this industry enjoy the very real satisfaction of knowing that they are working to produce drugs that could make a radical difference in the lives of thousands, even millions, of people.

-For a list of opportunities within this area please see our dedicated Science page and please do not hesitate to get in contact with our experienced team of national science recruitment consultants for an initial discussion.
+For a list of opportunities within this area please see our dedicated Life Sciences & Engineering jobs page and please do not hesitate to get in contact with our recruitment team for a confidential discussion.